 Summer Pro Tip

 If you must visit in summer, consider northern Morocco's Mediterranean coast or mountain retreats like Ifrane and Azrou where temperatures remain moderate.
-Book reliable air-conditioned airport transfers to start your trip comfortably.
+An air-conditioned vehicle makes the difference between a miserable transfer and a comfortable one.

 Fall in Morocco (September-November) - Best Season